DCxDemo/LegacyTHPS/README.md

 LegacyThps is a C# framework and a set of tools to operate various files from Tony Hawk's game series, mainly focused on the Pro Skater era, but not particularly limited to.

-Download the latest release here: https://github.com/DCxDemo/LegacyThps/releases/latest \
+Download the latest release here: https://github.com/DCxDemo/LegacyThps/releases/latest

 Join the LegacyThps Discord server: https://discord.gg/vTWucHS

-Disclaimer!!!
+# Tools
+* ThpsQScriptEd - a Neversoft qScript compiler/decompiler

-This repo is a pile of tools written over the decade, code quality may vary.
+_**Disclaimer!!!** This repo is a pile of tools written over the decade, code quality may vary._

 # Related links
 * http://thmods.com